Enhancing External Validity of Experiments with Ongoing Sampling: Identifying Sample Representativeness

 \subsubsection{Inference}

 Inference for the Difference-in-Means estimator is typically performed using a two-sample t-test.
 In contrast, for the IPW estimator, the variance can be estimated using the sandwich estimator, which leverages meta-level statistics \citep{freedman2006so}.
 However, to avoid the potentially conservative variance estimates that may arise with the sandwich estimator, the bootstrap approach is often preferred in practice \citep{efron1994introduction}.
 In our empirical studies, we demonstrate the use of the bootstrap method for inference.
+A potential concern with the bootstrap for IPW estimators is the ``generated regressor'' problem.
+Because the participation probabilities $\hat{\pi}(t \mid \bm{X}_i)$ are themselves estimated, standard nonparametric bootstrap may understate the true variability if it does not account for the estimation uncertainty in the weights \citep{abadie2008failure}.
+To mitigate this, we re-estimate the survival model within each bootstrap replicate, so that both the weights and the treatment effect estimate are recomputed jointly.
+This approach captures the full sampling variability of the two-step procedure and has been shown to yield valid inference in similar IPW settings \citep{hirano2003efficient}.